-SnowConvert: Frequently Asked Questions (FAQ)
+SnowConvert AI - Frequently Asked Questions (FAQ)

-To unlock SnowConvert features, users need to obtain an access code from Snowflake.
+To unlock SnowConvert AI features, users need to obtain an access code from Snowflake.
 This code enables either assessment or conversion functionalities.
 The following changes are being implemented in this release:

-• The process has been simplified: SnowConvert will now produce both the assessment report and converted code in a single step, eliminating the need for separate Assessment and Conversion modes.
+• The process has been simplified: SnowConvert AI will now produce both the assessment report and converted code in a single step, eliminating the need for separate Assessment and Conversion modes.

 • A single access code will now grant access to all supported platforms, rather than being limited to one source platform.
 All other aspects of the user experience remain the same.

-How do I get SnowConvert?
+How do I get SnowConvert AI?

 You can obtain an access code by following the instructions in How to Get an Access Code.